The 4 Skid Types

 Definition:

-A power skid occurs when the tires spin due to excessive power, leading to a loss of traction and control.
-This can happen during rapid acceleration or when driving on slippery surfaces.
+A power skid occurs when the tires spin due to excessive power during acceleration, leading to a loss of traction and control.
+This happens when more power is applied than the tires can effectively transfer to the road.

 Characteristics:

-The distinct sound of tires spinning or squealing, especially during acceleration.
+• Tire noise: Distinctive sound of tires spinning or squealing during acceleration

-The vehicle may fishtail or swing out, particularly in rear-wheel-drive cars.
+• Vehicle instability: The car may fishtail or swing out, especially in rear-wheel-drive vehicles

-Skid marks might be left behind, starting from the point of acceleration.
+• Skid marks: May be left on the road starting from the point of acceleration

 Causes:

-Sudden acceleration, especially on wet, icy, or loose surfaces.
+• Sudden or aggressive acceleration, especially on wet, icy, or loose surfaces

-Poor tire condition, such as bald spots or inadequate tire pressure.
+• Poor tire condition, including bald spots or insufficient tire pressure

-Be especially cautious when accelerating on slippery or loose surfaces.
+• Surface awareness: Be especially cautious on slippery or loose surfaces

 Real-life Examples: